bbauska/LFS170x/readme.md

 The ledger is distributed.
 It is, in other words, it's decentralized.
 So, there's a copy of the ledger that exists on every node that exists on the network.<br>
 Said simply, the ledger is a distributed immutable record of a collection of transactions.<br>
 Bitcoin is the most popular asset.<br>
-It was the first asset to be recorded as a transaction on a blockchain ledger, and it remains the most popular, at least in terms of market share.
+It was the first asset to be recorded as a transaction on a blockchain ledger, and it remains the most popular, at least in terms of market share.<br/>
-That's what the ledger is.<br>
+That's what the ledger is.
 <p>
 As we move to more modern blockchains, we start to look at blockchains such as Ethereum, which not only records the asset on the blockchain, Ethereum and other public blockchains like Ethereum, they also allow you to have a permanent and immutable collection of code, also known as a smart contract, that runs on the blockchain.